 What to expect after GERD surgery

 Depending on how the surgery is performed, you’ll be in the hospital anywhere from two days to several days.
 Most people go back to work between a couple of weeks and six weeks following their operation, depending on the method of surgery, the type of employment they have, and how well the recovery is going.
 Some people bounce back quickly while others find their bodies need more time to heal.
+In any case, a post-surgery recovery pillow may help to alleviate discomfort during your period of bed rest.

 After surgery, you may need to change how you eat.
 Your diet may consist mostly of soft foods until your body recovers.
 You may find that food needs to be chewed more thoroughly and that you need to eat more slowly in order to give food enough time to move down the esophagus.